pradeep3sep/interviewquestion/README System Design.md

      - Focus on high-value workflows rather than testing every detail.

 ### 4. **End-to-End (E2E) Testing**
-   - **Purpose**: Validate entire user flows from start to finish to ensure the app works as expected in a real browser environment.
+   - **Purpose**: Validate entire user flows from start to finish to ensure the app works as expected in a real browser environment. eg order processing in e-commerce website
    - **Tools**:
      - **Cypress** and **Playwright**: Both tools are capable of full E2E tests, allowing for real browser interaction simulation.
    - **Best Practices**: